 Usually the amount a property is taxed is based on what the property is worth on the market.
 The Agricultural, Forest and Open Space Land Act of 1976, better known as the Greenbelt Law, allows certain land to be taxed on its present use instead.
 The law is designed to preserve farm and forest land for valuable food and fiber and to maintain open space for public enjoyment by easing some of the burden of property taxes.
 To qualify, property must meet certain criteria such as land type, size minimums, use, and income produced from farming.
 Learn more HERE.

-There are 3 types of land which may qualify for greenbelt classification: agricultural, forestry and open space land.
+There are 3 types of land which may qualify for greenbelt classification: Agricultural, Forestry & Forest Management Plan, and Open Space land.

 Land which is part of a farm "engaged in the production or growing of crops, plants, animals, nursery, or floral products."
 The property may include some areas which don't produce farm products (such as woodland and wasteland).
 It may also include a homesite for the owner or operator, which is assessed at market value, not use value.
 The tract of land must contain at least 15 acres to qualify.
 A parcel of property that is at least 10 acres, but less than 15 acres, can qualify for enrollment if the owner has other property in the program that is fully qualified.
 To qualify for greenbelt, farm property must produce a gross farm income of at least $1,500 per year on average over any three years it is classified as greenbelt.
 Property may also qualify if you, your parent, or your spouse have farmed the property for at least 25 years, you continue to live on the property , and it is not used for any purpose inconsistent with farming.